collective/collective.z3cform.wizard/collective/z3cform/wizard/README.txt

   onLastStep
     Boolean.
 True if the last step of the wizard is being displayed.

+  allStepsFinished
+    Boolean.
+True if the 'available' attribute of each wizard step is True.

   finished
     Boolean.
 True if the wizard has been completed.

+  absolute_url
+    The URL of the wizard.

 Methods: